openwhyd/openwhyd/README.md

 If you want to contribute, please:

-- read the contribution guidelines: [CONTRIBUTING.md](https://github.com/openwhyd/openwhyd/blob/master/CONTRIBUTING.md)
+- read the contribution guidelines: [CONTRIBUTING.md](https://github.com/openwhyd/openwhyd/blob/master/CONTRIBUTING.md);
-- then, introduce yourself here: [application form](https://openwhyd.typeform.com/to/cEur7Q)
+- pick an issue from [our roadmap](https://github.com/openwhyd/openwhyd/projects/1), work on it, then propose a Pull-Request;
+- if you need help, [ask us on Slack](https://openwhyd-slack.herokuapp.com/).

 Also, be aware that this project has become open-source very recently, so please be kind and constructive about code quality, and about the management of this project.